machal/cssmine-content/content/preprocessors.md

 -   They are too powerful.
 Stepping away from dumb CSS leads to elaborated and sometimes imperative code; however it tends to be incomprehensible and hard to maintain.
-You know what they say about a “good servant but a bad master”, don't you?
+You know what they say about a “good servant but a bad master”, don’t you?
 -   The code is proprietary – if you are not too particular about how you use a preprocessor, teaching a novice or switching to another preprocessor is a piece of cake.
 It gets worse if you consider the previous point.

 I think that some problems that are now solved by preprocessors will be addressed in the post-processing phase in the near future.
-So let's dig into Node.js, shall we?
+So let’s dig into Node.js, shall we?